-While the CDC hasn’t issued any separate guidelines for elevators, its elevator specific recommendations can be found in Covid-19 employer information for office buildings.
-These recommendations include encouraging the use of stairs, requiring elevator occupants to wear face coverings, and discouraging in-elevator conversations.
+While the CDC hasn’t issued any separate guidelines for elevators, its elevator specific recommendations can be found in these recommendations include encouraging the use of stairs, requiring elevator occupants to wear face coverings, and discouraging in-elevator conversations.

 Employers should also use stanchions in elevator lobbies to create one-way pathways and install appropriate signage markers to implement physical distancing and request occupants to avoid touching surfaces as far as possible, refrain from touching their face, and wash their hands.

 Crowding inside elevators can turn into a breeding ground for the extremely infectious virus.
 It can be prevented by being proactive, aware, and cautious.
 When possible, you should take the stairs or use escalators while maintaining an adequate gap from others.
 When using an elevator, you should follow the policies and rules implemented in the elevator building and refrain from entering a crowded elevator.
 Follow the occupancy rule, stand at designated spots, and politely ask others to do the same.

 Businesses/facility managers can prevent crowding in elevators by ensuring their social distancing policies are clearly communicated to visitors with the help of conspicuously placed social distancing signs.
 They should encourage the use of stairs and/or escalators over elevators, create well-demarcated one ways to guide the flow of traffic, and provide adequate hygiene and disinfectant supplies without disruption.